 Lead magnets are closely tied to another term — content upgrades.
 However, while the two are quite similar, they're also slightly different in approach, and it's helpful to understand the difference.

-Generally, a lead magnet is a specific offer that you promote sitewide.
-For example, you might even have an entire landing page dedicated to promoting the lead magnet.
+Generally, a lead magnet is a specific offer you promote sitewide.
+You might even have an entire landing page dedicated to promoting the lead magnet.

 Get the idea?
-It's the same general approach — offering an incentive in exchange for an email address — but a lead magnet is usually more of a generic offer, while a content upgrade is kind of like an add-on for a specific post.
+It's the same approach — offering an incentive in exchange for an email address — but a lead magnet is usually a generic offer, while a content upgrade is an add-on for a specific piece of content.

-Lead magnet ideas and examples — broken down by industry
+Lead magnet examples — broken down by industry

 - A checklist that shows people how to do something relevant